 Nothing if you send money by bank transfer

-The way you pay money onto the card affects this, and some prepaid cards take longer than others.
+The way you pay money onto the card affects how quickly you can access your money and some prepaid cards take longer than others.
 Ask your provider how quickly the funds become available to spend.

 Most cards let you spend money once the funds have cleared.
-This can take up to two days using some methods like card payments, but it is instant if you pay in cash.
+This can take up to two days forcard payments, but may be instant when you use cash.

 You can use prepaid cards almost anywhere that accepts credit and debit cards.